nikeshgitpro611/nodejs/README.md

 # Http Modle

+These are helpfull for request server and server will respond then user can get data
 - we are creating server
 - handling req, res of url
 - HTTP/http.js
 - created server listen port

+> HTTP METHODS

+- GET - Read data
+- Post - Inser Data
+- Put - Update Data
+- Delete - Delete Data

+GET - Get all orders
+POST - Insert and Placed on Orders
+PUT - Update on behalf of specific id

 # npm
 - it's called re-useable pakages that containts of js code.